Miguel07Alm/Action-RPG/README.md

 # Action-RPG
 -Execute the ".exe" file.
 <br>
-Press 'q' for attacking.
+-Press 'q' for attacking.
 <br>
-Press 'Space' for rolling.
+-Press 'Space' for rolling.